 Instead, when you are acclimatizing the camera and lens – whether that be on the hotel balcony, in the trunk of your car, or some other place – keep them outside the camera bag.

-Before your outing, buy a couple of clip-on micro-fibre cloths that come in little pouches.
+Before your outing, buy a couple of clip-on microfiber cloths that come in little pouches.
 You can just clip one to your camera strap and you’ll always have it handy.
-That will also keep you from having to dig through your bag to find one (they always go to the bottom in a hard-to-reach corner).
+This will also keep you from having to dig through your bag to find your cloth (because they always head to the bottom in a hard-to-reach corner!).

 A picture with any significant fogginess due to condensation is a goner.
 You will not be able to save it.

-Your first thought will probably be to increase the contrast and clarity in Lightroom or ACR.
-Those will work a little bit.
-A slightly stronger move is to take the photo into the LAB colorspace and perform the basic LAB color enhancement move.
-A fortunate side-effect of the color enhancement move is to remove a haze from the picture.
+Your first thought should probably be to increase the contrast and clarity in Lightroom or ACR.
+That will work a little bit, but a slightly stronger move is to take the photo into the LAB color space and perform a basic LAB color enhancement.
+A fortunate side-effect of the color enhancement is that you’ll remove haze from the picture.